 FOR IMMEDIATE RELEASE

-Public Demonstration of Emergency Communications Georgian Bluffs, ON
+Public Demonstration of Emergency Communications Owen Sound, ON

 Despite the Internet, cell phones, email and texting, every year whole regions find themselves in the dark.
 Natural disasters such as tornadoes, fires, floods, and storms leave people without the means to communicate.
 When disaster strikes, the one consistent service that has never failed has been Amateur Radio.
 Amateur Radio operators, often called 'hams', provide backup communications for provincial and state Emergency Management Organizations, the Red Cross, Salvation Army and other agencies.
 When trouble is brewing, Amateur Radio operators are often the first to provide rescuers with critical information and communications.

 On the last full weekend of June, your local 'hams' will join with thousands of other Amateur Radio operators across North America in showing their emergency capabilities.
 The public will have a chance to meet and talk with local ham radio operators and see for themselves what the Amateur Radio Service is about, as hams across Canada and the USA will be holding public demonstrations of emergency communications abilities.

 This annual event is called "Field Day".
 Using only emergency power supplies, ham operators will construct emergency stations in parks, shopping malls, schools and backyards around the country.
 Their slogan, 'When All Else Fails, Ham Radio Works' is more than just words to the hams, as they prove they can communicate without the use of phone systems, internet or any other infrastructure that can be compromised in a crisis.
 More than 40,000 Amateur Radio operators across the continent participated in last year's event.